burdzwastaken/void.burdz.net/posts/2025-04-15-world-hello.md

 ## Conclusion

-remember: the goal isn't just preventing attacks, but building systems that gracefully handle resource constraints under all conditions. with great power comes great responsibility. and by "great power," i mean "the ability to deploy things to production."
+remember: the goal isn't just preventing attacks but building systems that gracefully handle resource constraints under all conditions. with great power comes great responsibility (to fork bomb?). and by "great power," i mean "the ability to deploy things to production."

 now get back to keeping the systems running!